Multiscale scanning with nuisance parameters: Proofs

 \begin{lem}[Coupling] Let Assumptions \ref{ass:model}(a) and \ref{ass:R} hold true, and let $Y = \left(Y_i\right)_{i \in I_n^d}$ be an array of i.i.d. random variables $Y_i \sim F_{\theta, \xi}$ with $\theta \in U, \xi \in V$ and let $\left(r_n\right)_{n \in \N} \subset \mathbb N$ be a sequence.
 Then, on the same probability space, there exists an array $X = \left(X_i\right)_{i \in I_n^d}$ of i.i.d. standard Gaussians $X_i \sim \mathcal N\left(0,1\right)$ such that

-for all $\delta > 0$ with some universal constant $C> 0$ independent of $\theta$ and $\xi$. \end{lem} \begin{proof} As the distributions $F_{\theta, \xi}$ have uniformly sub-exponential tails, this follows directly from Theorem 4.3 in \citet{kmw20} in combination with a symmetrization argument as employed in the proof of Theorem 2.5 there. \end{proof} Note, that in terms of $\OP$ notation, Lemma \ref{lem:coupling} yields
+for all $\delta > 0$ with some universal constant $C> 0$. \end{lem} \begin{proof} As the distributions $F_{\theta, \xi}$ have uniformly sub-exponential tails, this follows directly from Theorem 4.3 in \citet{kmw20} in combination with a symmetrization argument as employed in the proof of Theorem 2.5 there. \end{proof} Note, that in terms of $\mathcal O$ notation, Lemma \ref{lem:coupling} yields

 uniformly in $\left(\theta, \xi\right)\in U \times V$.